Arthur and the Minimoys: Box office

-Critical response
+Critical response in France

 The film gained positive attention in France and became a box-office success.

 Awards

 In 2007, the film received two awards: on 1 February for Imagina Award in the category Prix du Long-Métrage and on 1 October, Mylène Farmer was awarded the NRJ Ciné Award for her dubbing of Sélénia's voice in Arthur and the Minimoys.